-The NET broker contracts with individual transportation companies and volunteer drivers who provide transportation for Nevada Medicaid and NCU recipients.
-The NET broker manages, authorizes, and coordinates NET services for Medicaid recipients.
+The NET broker contracts with individual transportation companies and volunteer drivers who provide transportationNET for Nevada Medicaid and NCU recipients.
+The NET broker manages, authorizes and coordinates NET services for Medicaid recipients.
 The NET broker also provides various utilization management reports to the DHCFP for Quality Assurance (QA) purposes.
 The NET broker does not perform the transportation services.
-The NET Broker may not have an ownership interest in a subcontractor for whom the broker is setting reimbursement rates.
+The NET Bbroker may not have an ownership interest in a subcontractor for whom the broker is setting reimbursement rates.
+Additionally, the NET broker provides various utilization management reports to the DHCFP for quality assurance purposes.